Cleocin; Cleocin-T; Clindacin ETZ; Clindacin Pac; Clindacin-P; Clindagel; ClindaMax [DSC]; Clindesse; Evoclin

 - This drug may catch on fire.
 Do not use near an open flame or while smoking.

-- Do not have sex while using this drug.
-You may need to avoid sex for some time after care ends.
-Talk with your doctor.
+- Be sure your child does not have sex while using this drug.
+Your child may need to avoid sex for some time after care ends.
+Talk with the doctor.

-- Condoms or diaphragms may not work to prevent pregnancy or stop the spread of diseases passed through sex while using this drug and for a period of time after you stop this drug.
-You will need to use some other kind of birth control for some time after care ends.
-Be sure you know how long to do this.
-Talk with your doctor.
+- Condoms or diaphragms may not work to prevent pregnancy or stop the spread of diseases passed through sex while using this drug and for a period of time after your child stops this drug.
+Your child will need to use some other kind of birth control for some time after care ends.
+Be sure you know how long your child will need to do this.
+Talk with the doctor.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.